LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 For each Search Parameter, there needs to be an entry with the following fields:
     - `resourceType` - the FHIR resource type.
     - `name` - the SearchParameter code that matches to this mapping.
-    - `targetClasses` - maps to a specific choice element.
+    - `targetClasses` - an array of fhir-model simple Class names that correspond to the expected data types for this search parameter.

 ```
 {